prisma/schema-collection-for-prisma-framework/README.md

 # schema-collection-for-prisma-framework

-Collecting big and complicated schemas that break the Prisma framework to make it better.
+Collecting big and complicated schemas to improve Prisma.